Nuclide: Origins of naturally occurring radionuclides

-Artificially produced nuclides

-Beyond the naturally occurring nuclides, more than 3000 radionuclides of varying half-lives have been artificially produced and characterized.

-The known nuclides are shown in Table of nuclides.
-A list of primordial nuclides is given sorted by element, at List of elements by stability of isotopes.
-List of nuclides is sorted by half-life, for the 905 nuclides with half-lives longer than one hour.

-Summary table for numbers of each class of nuclides
+Summary table for each class of nuclides

-This is a summary table for the 905 nuclides with half-lives longer than one hour, given in list of nuclides.
-Note that numbers are not exact, and may change slightly in the future, if some "stable" nuclides are observed to be radioactive with very long half-lives.
+This is a summary table for the 987 nuclides with half-lives longer than one hour, given in List of nuclides.
+Note that that number, while exact to present knowledge, will likely change slightly in the future, as some "stable" nuclides are observed to be radioactive with very long half-lives, and some half-lives or known radioactive ones are revised.